-5. Scroll down and select or clear the Enable Wireless Gateway Radio check box.
+5. Select or clear the Enable Wireless Gateway Radio check box.

-Clearing this check box turns off the WiFi radio of the modem router.
+Clearing this check box turns off the WiFi feature of the modem router.

-If you turned off the wireless radio, the WiFi On/Off LED and the WPS LED turn off.
-If you turned on the wireless radio, the WiFi On/Off LED and the WPS LED light.
+If you turned off the wireless radios, the WiFi On/Off LED and the WPS LED turn off.
+If you turned on the wireless radios, the WiFi On/Off LED and the WPS LED light.